Metrika-Inc/agent/README.md

 # Metrika Agent
 [![CI Tests](https://github.com/Metrika-Inc/agent/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/Metrika-Inc/agent/actions/workflows/ci.yml)

-Metrika Agent is a configurable software that regularly collects metrics and events from the host system and the blockchain node running on it.
+The Metrika Agent is a configurable software agent that regularly collects metrics and events from the host system as well as the blockchain node running on it.
 This data is then exported to one or more external sources via an [Exporter API](#exporter-api).
 By default the Metrika Agent sends data to the Metrika Platform for Blockchain Operational Intelligence.
+Find out more and [create an account for free](https://www.metrika.co)

 ## Installation
 The Metrika Agent is intended to be installed with a one-line command from the Metrika Platform that downloads and runs the [Installation Script](install.sh):